cwaldbieser/txcas/README.rst

 Configuration
 -------------
+The actual endpoint options for the service (port, HTTP or HTTPS, cert files) are configured in :file:`cas.tac`.
+For convenience, so other options can also be configured in this file and hold precedence over other config files.

-The configuration file is called 'cas.cfg' or '.casrc' if located in your
+The main configuration file is called 'cas.cfg' or '.casrc' if located in your
 $HOME on UNIX-like systems.
 The meanings of the sections are as follows:

+- CAS: General CAS options
+    - validate_pgturl: 1 (verify peer during proxy callback as per CAS protocol) or 0 (do not verify peer-- useful when using self-signed cert during development and testing).
+    - lt_timeout: Login Ticket timeout
+    - st_timeout: Service Ticket timeout
+    - pt_timeout: Proxy Ticket timeout
+    - pgt_timeout: Proxy Granting Ticket timeout
+    - tgt_timeout: Ticket Granting Ticket timeout

 - PLUGINS: Defines what components to use.
     - cred_checker: Component to use for checking credentials.